-- a) Advocate for the ratification of, and adherence to the UN Firearms Protocol; - b) Propose measures establishing efficient oversight of the Government's SALW Control policies and their implementation; - Request regular information on arms imports, exports and transfers in the form of an annual government arms exports report; - d) In light of the ongoing Police and Army reforms, lobby for the effective calculation of appropriate national stock requirements, and advocate the immediate destruction rather than sale of surplus weapons and ammunition; - e) Propose the allocation of budgetary funding to support the work of the National SALW Commission and the implementation of the National SALW Strategy; and - f) Initiate the adoption or amendment of SALW Control legislation as recommended by the Arms Exports Analysis Report.
+- a.
+Propose measures establishing efficient oversight of the Government's SALW Control policies and their implementation; - b.
+In light of the ongoing Police and Army reforms, lobby for the effective calculation of appropriate national stock requirements, and advocate the immediate destruction rather than sale of surplus weapons and ammunition; and - c.
+Propose the allocation of budgetary funding to support the work of the National SALW Commission and the implementation of the National SALW Strategy.